decentration/edgeware-node/Setting-up-a-Public-Node.md

 ```

 Set up an nginx configuration.
 This will inject the public
 address you have just defined.
-Make sure that the paths of
-`ssl_certificate` and `ssl_certificate_key` match what
-Let's Encrypt produced earlier:

 ```
 {